D.C. officer who suffered heart attack on Jan. 6 calls out Trump for downplaying ‘brutal, savage’ riot

 “It’s been very difficult seeing elected officials and other individuals kind of whitewash the events of that day or downplay what happened,” Fanone told CNN’s Don Lemon on Tuesday night.
-“Some of the terminology that was used, like ‘hugs and kisses,’ and ‘very fine people,’ is very different from what I experienced and what my co-workers experienced on the 6th.”
+“Some of the terminology that was used, like ‘hugs and kisses’ and ‘very fine people,’ is very different from what I experienced and what my co-workers experienced on the 6th.”

-In an emotional interview on “CNN Tonight,” Fanone described in vivid detail the terror he experienced defending the Capitol from a mob intent on stopping certification of the election, and called out elected officials who have tried to obscure that reality — a position that some GOP officials have embraced as they seek to obscure Trump’s responsibility.
+In an emotional interview on “CNN Tonight,” Fanone described in vivid detail the terror he experienced defending the Capitol from a mob intent on stopping certification of the election, and called out elected officials who have tried to obscure that reality — a position that some GOP officials have embraced as they seek to defend Trump.

 “I think it’s dangerous,” Fanone said after Lemon asked him specifically about Trump’s comments last month.
-“It is very much not the experience I had on the sixth.
+“It is very much not the experience I had on the 6th.
 I experienced a group of individuals who were trying to kill me to accomplish their goal.”

-Fanone, a 40-year-old who joined the force after 9/11, was among the 850 D.C. police officers who responded on Jan.
+Fanone, a 40-year-old who joined the force after the Sept.
+11, 2001, attacks on the United States, was among the 850 D.C. police officers who responded on Jan.
 6 as rioters threatened to overwhelm the Capitol Police.
 He joined a group of officers at the West Terrace facing what he described to The Washington Post as a “medieval battle scene.”

 Someone in the crowd grabbed Fanone by the helmet and dragged him down the stairs.
 Then, according to federal prosecutors, a 38-year-old rioter from California named Daniel Rodriguez shocked Fanone with a stun gun, triggering a mild heart attack.
 Another man, Thomas F. Sibick, is charged with assaulting him.